Application for trail-o punching and timed control operation

 Marshal at a Timed Control

-• As soon as you press the NOW! button, the timer starts and answer buttons (incl. the X button for any invalid answer) appear.
-Since this moment you cannot return and have to finish the procedure.
+• As soon as you press the NOW! button, the timer starts, and answer buttons (incl. the X button for any invalid answer) appear.
+Since this moment, you cannot return and have to finish the procedure.

-• If you press a wrong answer button, press the correct one afterwards and keep going.
+• If you press a wrong answer button, press the correct one afterward and keep going.
 If you press a button by mistake, keep going.
 ANT lets you correct mistakes such as these before saving the data.

 • If you pressed the NOW! button prematurely, you have two choices: